 The next morning the nurse on duty recognized that the resident’s condition was declining and his vital signs were troubling, so she called 911 to have the resident sent to the hospital.
 The preliminary diagnosis there was that he suffered a stroke, so an MRI of his brain was ordered and this should evidence of septic emboli and a cerebral abscess – signs that the infection had migrated to his brain.
 It was determined that he had a poor chance of neurological recovery and that he was a poor surgical candidate, so the family opted for comfort measures only, and he died five days later.

-There were a number of shortcomings in the care that this resident received:
+There are a number of issues with the care that this resident received:

 Other blog posts of interest: